How to Find an Exciting Fit for Your Agency

 At this stage in the sales process the focus should be more on giving tips and minor solutions than a full proposal.
 However, at this stage a prospect may ask for a full proposal of your services.
 While this seems like a step in the right direction, a prospect is not far enough in the sales process to warrant a proposal just yet.
 Instead of spending quality time on a full proposal for a prospective client, schedule a goal setting and planning call to further discuss the client and a future proposal.

 One final piece of advice for the excite portion of the exploratory call?
 Relate, relate, relate.
-Relate to your prospect using the Give and Get technique, relate to their problems, and offer relatable solutions.
+Relate to your prospect using the Give and Get technique, relate to their problems, and offer relatable solutions from your agency.